 At 3.75 inches, the dish itself is about the diameter of a softball.
 However, its rim height varies.
 It starts out at 1.25 inches in the front, which allows easier access to food, and it increases as you move toward the rear.
 Maximum rim height is about 2 inches.

 The Dish has a glazed surface inside and out, making the walls too slippery for Dubia feeders to climb out.
 This feature works great.
 The roaches generally can’t escape unless their body is longer than the height of the wall, and sometimes not even then.
 This is because there is an eighth-inch lip around the inside rim that helps keep roaches in.

-So what size Dubia can you feed with this Dish?
+So what size Dubia can you feed with the Ergonomic Feeding Dish?
 Any size, actually.
-The Ergonomic Dubia Roach Feeding Dish reliably holds up to about 1-inch Dubia.
-Any larger and some may escape, but even then not always.
-How reliably the Dish keeps larger roaches in depends on a few things:
+It reliably holds up to about 1-inch roaches.
+Larger ones may escape, but they don’t always.
+In fact, when we use the Dish, most stay in.
+How reliably it retains larger roaches depends on a few things:

 First is how many roaches you put in the Dish.
 They climb on each other’s backs, so more roaches in the bowl means more opportunity to get a boost and climb out.
 Second is time.
 Dubia roaches prefer dark places, so they tend to head for the shadows instead of attempting escape when you place the Dish in a brightly lit reptile enclosure.
 They are more likely to explore their surroundings at night when it’s dark.
 Therefore, they’re more likely to escape when left in the Dish overnight.